bradut/SlingBox-Channel-Changer-TVGuide/README.md

-﻿# TvGuide and SlingBox Channel Changer #
+﻿# SlingBox Channel-Changer TvGuide #

 Web app with a TV Guide and means to change the channels in your SlingBox&trade; devices.